jpmendeziii/MechaCar/README.md

 ![Resources/Images/D3_1_One_Sample_Test.jpg](Resources/Images/D3_1_One_Sample_Test.jpg)

+From here we can see the true mean of the sample is 1498.78, which we also saw in the summary statistics above.
+With a p-Value of 0.06, which is higher than the common significance level of 0.05, there is NOT enough evidence to support rejecting the null hypothesis.
+The mean of all three of these manufacturing lots is statistically like the presumed population mean of 1500.

 RScript for three t-tests that compare each manufacturing lot against mean PSI of the population shown below.

 ![Resources/Images/D3_2_One_Sample_T_Test_3_Lots.jpg](Resources/Images/D3_2_One_Sample_T_Test_3_Lots.jpg)

+### Lot by Lot Data
+Lot 1 sample has the true sample mean of 1500, again as we saw in the summary statistics above.
+With a p-Value of 1, clearly, we cannot reject (i.e., accept) the null hypothesis that there is no statistical difference between the observed sample mean and the presumed population mean (1500).

+Lot 2 has essentially the same outcome with a sample mean of 1500.02, a p-Value of 0.61; the null hypothesis cannot be rejected, and the sample mean, and the population mean of 1500 are statistically similar.

+However, Lot 3 is a different scenario.
+Here the sample mean is 1496.14 and the p-Value is 0.04, which is lower than the common significance level of 0.05.
+All indicating to reject the null hypothesis that this sample mean, and the presumed population mean are not statistically different.
+Something went very wrong in Lot 3's production cycle.
+The process needs to be checked for system fails and the suspension coils from this lot need to be inspected to remove those not meeting quality criteria.

 ## Deliverable 4
 ## Study Design: MechaCar vs. Competition